 b.
 Tax Contents Disclaimer: The tax industry in Kenya is very dynamic.
 The tax contents in the posts are not professional advice.
 Read full disclosure HERE.

-In this article, we will address what a personal tax account is, its relationship with tax compliance, why you should improve your tax compliance and the consequences of non-compliance.
+In this article, we will address what a personal tax account is, its relationship with tax compliance, why you should improve your tax compliance, and the consequences of non-compliance.
 Every taxpayer should improve tax compliance to correct their personal tax account information.

 What is A Personal Tax Account?

-A Personal Tax Account is a digital tool provided by tax authorities that allow individuals to manage their personal tax affairs online.
+A Personal Tax Account is a digital tool provided by tax authorities that allows individuals to manage their personal tax affairs online.
 Taxpayers will have simple access to account-related information, the capacity to update their information, and communication with tax authorities using this service.

 With a Personal Tax Account, individuals can review their tax information, determine their tax liability, update their personal information, and control their tax payments.